-NOTE: This post assumes you have read the previous book in the series.
-Major spoilers ahead for earlier installments and minor spoilers ahead for the current book.
+NOTE: Major spoilers ahead for earlier installments and minor spoilers ahead for the current book.

 Table of Contents